 I have!
 That was also one of the nights I almost died from my desire to drink.
-I was an alcoholic.
+You see, I was an alcoholic.

-One thing I learned though all my drinking is that all the problems I was trying to drown were still there when I got sober.
+One thing I learned through all my drinking, though, is that all the problems I was trying to drown were still there when I got sober.

 But I was not a mad drunk.
 I was not a crazy drunk, or a sex finding drunk.
 I would just chill.
 Never got crazy, mean, hit anyone, or had sex while drunk….well, not that I remember anyway.
 I know those around me at the time would not have let me do that anyway just for protection sake.
 But I have had sex before getting plastered.
 And I regret those..for there was no love involved just straight up sex.

 But back to the original story before I go completely off the train of thought I started with…lol.

 A gallon of Beamer.
 That is what we always bought and it stayed right there by that couch.
 My roommates and I would share that gallon between us and friends.
 But on this particular night I lost control and just kept drinking till I passed completely out.

 I woke up many hours later on the floor in the living room.
 My head is pounding.
 But not just from drinking…I have a knot on my head.
 My best friend explains to me what transpired after I went lights out.

 I did pass out but kept doing stuff.

 We had a couch in the living room that had not legs on it.
 Well, apparently I tried to crawl under said couch.
 Couldn’t…for obvious reasons…duh!!

 He then tells me I was sleeping on my back and that I had started vomiting.
 And that I had started to suffocate on my own vomit.
 One of our other friends, who stayed with us, kicked me in the head with his boot so the vomit would go out of my mouth and onto the carpet.
 Hence the knot on my head upon waking up.